The Settlers of Catan (novel): References to the board game

 Many subtle references to the board game are found throughout the novel, mostly in the way the settlers trade with one another.
 Osmund is known for having the best flock of sheep, Candamir is known for his lumberjack and carpentry skills, and Harald and Hacon are known for their work as ore smiths.

 The most obvious reference is that of the Robber, which in the novel is represented by Olaf and his band of thieves who routinely raid the settlers’ village.

 The novel also gives a shoutout to the board game's volcano variant, with the fiery mountain playing a significant role in the storyline.

 Critical reception

-The novel holds a 3.9 / 5.0 star rating on Amazon based on 104 reviews.

 Preston Derosiers of CatanMaps.com called the book a satisfying read, saying it "manages to weave in imagery from the game in a way that is restrained enough to retain its independence as a rich and entertaining piece of historical fiction, while still undoubtedly earning its title."
 Lee Chadeayne of the Historical Novel Society said, "Gable’s main strength is her ability to write in a way that creates conflict in the novel and at the same time brings out the goodness and unity among all the characters, thus making the story more realistic and in sync with a time period where people were rigid about laws for kindness and goodness laid down by their gods."